chriskolb/SDDR-Species/README.md

 - **`bayes-hopt-pooled.R`** (runtime: **several days** on LEQR server)

 This script performs Bayesian Hyperparameter Optimization for all three predictor types (smooth, deep, smooth+deep).
-Subsequently, the models are estimated ten times using random initialization of weights to produce the final results.
-The folder `bayesian-optimization-results` contains the resulting `ParBayesianOptimization` objects and the folder `performance-results` the respective AUC and Brier scores.
+Subsequently, the models are estimated ten times using random initialization of weights to produce the final averaged AUC and Brier score results.
+The folder `bayesian-optimization-results` contains the resulting `ParBayesianOptimization` hyperparameter objects and the folder `pooled-models/performance-results` the respective AUC and Brier scores.
 Also runs for several days.

 - **`full-model-datagen.R`** (runtime: **several minutes** on LEQR server)

-This script takes the raw species occurrence and environmental grid data (**not included here**) and produces the pooled and multivariate data sets (`full-model-list.Rds` in `data` folder of pooled-models and multi-species-models) and generates spatially decorrelated cross-validation folds using  `blockCV`.
-Although the raw data is not included, the resulting data set is included.
+This script takes the raw species occurrence and environmental grid data (**not included here**) and produces the pooled and multivariate data sets (`full-model-list.Rds` in `data` folder of pooled-models and multi-species-models), as well as generates spatially decorrelated cross-validation folds using  `blockCV`.
+Although the raw data is not included, the resulting data set is included in the `data`subfolders of the pooled and multi-species approaches.

 ## multi-species-models